for purchase of goods and services

 IP or Intellectual Property means all intellectual property rights, patents, rights to inventions, utility models, copyright and related rights, trademarks, service marks, trade, business and domain names, rights in trade dress or get-up, rights in goodwill or to sue for passing off, unfair competition rights, rights in designs, rights in computer software, database right, topography rights, moral rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications for and renewals or extensions of such rights, and all similar or equivalent rights or forms of protection in any part of the world;

-Licensor means any person, firm, company or partnership contracted by Voyis or Supplier to licence any Intellectual Property for the purposes of supplying the Goods and/or performing the Services under an Order;
+Licensor means any person, firm, company or partnership contracted by Voyis or Supplier to license any Intellectual Property for the purposes of supplying the Goods and/or performing the Services under an Order

 Order means an order for products and/or Services issued by Voyis in accordance with these terms and conditions, including all manuals, user guides, certifications, and all other documentation required for complete testing and proper use of the Goods;